alexgabe-dev/vite-portfolio/README.md

 ## 📖 About

-A modern, responsive portfolio and business website built with React, Vite, TypeScript, and Tailwind CSS.
+A modern, sleek, responsive portfolio and business website built with React, Vite, TypeScript, and Tailwind CSS.
 Features smooth animations, dark theme, and a professional design.

 🎨 **Live Demo**: [vizitor.hu](https://vizitor.hu)